alankrantas/micropython-TEA5767/README.md

 Call <b>radio_frequency()</b> to change the radio frequency.

 This code does not enable search mode but turns on stereo mode, soft mute, stereo noise cancelling and high cut.

-For ESP32 boards set SCL pin=22 and SDA pin=21.